coracle-social/coracle/ROADMAP.md

 - [ ] List detail pages with follow all and add all to list
 - [ ] Use vida to stream development
 - [ ] Fix connection management stuff.
 Have GPT help
-- [ ] Relay reviews
-  - Add curated relay list, and an easy way to view content on the relays
-  - Deploy ontology.coracle.social
 - [ ] Add preview proxy thing
 - [ ] White-labeled
   - [ ] Add invite code registration for relay